Seconds out… Welcome the 5th annual Superhero Showdown!

 Thor: The Dark World is set for release on October 30th in the UK and November 8th in North America.

 Firstly, I feel confident in saying that 2013 will be another good year for the superhero genre, and I expect each of the five films will turn a healthy profit for their respective studios, as well as all being pretty good films to boot.
 Kick-Ass 2 has no chance against the big boys, but it should go on to roughly match its predecessor with a global haul of around $75-$80m, while The Wolverine will benefit from the added 3D surcharge to pull in around $350m, which is on par with X-Men: First Class and about average for the franchise.
 Now that the character is firmly established, I imagine Thor: The Dark World will outperform the $450m take of the first movie and has a shot at reaching the $623.9m haul of Iron Man 2 if it can get off to a strong enough start.

-So, my pick for the biggest superhero movie of 2013 is Man of Steel, which I think could just edge out Iron Man 3 to give Warner Bros. and DC Comics their first box office victory since 2008.
-Marvel will be back on top next year though - Marvel Studios has Captain America: The Winter Soldier and Guardians of the Galaxy, Sony has The Amazing Spider-Man 2, Fox has X-Men: Days of Future Past; and Warner Bros. has... nothing.
-Unless Justice League sorts itself out, there's nothing concrete for 2015 either (or any other year, for that matter).
+So, it’s a tough one, but my pick for the biggest superhero movie of 2013 is Man of Steel, which I think could just edge out Iron Man 3 to give Warner Bros. and DC Comics their first box office victory since 2008.
+Marvel will be back on top next year though – Marvel Studios has Captain America: The Winter Soldier and Guardians of the Galaxy, Sony has The Amazing Spider-Man 2, Fox has X-Men: Days of Future Past; and Warner Bros. has… nothing.
+Unless Justice League sorts itself out, there’s nothing concrete for 2015 either (or any other year, for that matter).

 How do you think this year’s big superhero movies will fare, and which will come out on top box office-wise?
 Let us know your thoughts on the 2013 Superhero Showdown…